akaTipen/CRUD-Laravel5.3/readme.md

 [2] Add .env file ,then setting up your database

-[3] Run in command line in the root project folder 'php artisan serve'
+[3] Run in command line in the root project folder `php artisan serve`

 [4] Access url `http:/localhsot:8000` in your browser